LIT-Protocol/docs/docs/sdk/wrapped-keys/sign-message.md

 const signature = await signMessageWithEncryptedKey({
   pkpSessionSigs,
   network: 'evm',
-  messageToSign: "The answer to the universe is 42.", litNodeClient,
+  messageToSign: "The answer to the Universe is 42.", litNodeClient,
 });
 ```